CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the case of a traditional elevator mechanism, there is a constant force due to gravity affecting the mechanism.
 Because the force is constant, we can determine a constant offset to keep the elevator at position when error is zero.

-Use either the Phoenix Tuner Control Tab or Joystic control in your robot code to apply output to the elevator until it stays at a position without moving.
-Use Phoenix Tuner (plotter or Self-test Snapshot snapshot) to measure the output value - this is the Arbitrary Feed Forward value needed to offset gravity.
+Use either the Phoenix Tuner Control Tab or Joystick control in your robot code to apply output to the elevator until it stays at a position without moving.
+Use Phoenix Tuner (plotter or Self-test Snapshot) to measure the output value - this is the Arbitrary Feed Forward value needed to offset gravity.

 If we measure a motor output of 7% to keep position, then our java code for Arbitrary Feed Forward with Motion Magic would look like this: